edgelesssys/contrast/docs/docs/examples/vault.md

 Any change to this value will prevent the Contrast Initializer from deriving the correct decryption key, making the LUKS device inaccessible.

-For example, after making changes to the deployment files, the runtime policies need to be regenerated with `contrast generate` and the new manifest needs to be set using `contrast set`.
+After making changes to the deployment files that don't alter the `workloadSecretID` of the Vault, the runtime policies need to be regenerated with `contrast generate` and the new manifest needs to be set using `contrast set`.